 What about the cases where the slickest welder is made the inspector.
 He has never cracked a code book, read a project specification, or written a report.
 But he “welds so good”.
 Next thing you know, he is applying various welding requirements to a project that may not even apply.
 Possibly running up costs or even affecting quality.
 Though we like for everything to look like its the highest in craftsmanship, the reality is that sometimes the costs are really the “bottom” line provided the minimum quality requirements are met.

 I cannot speak for the entire industry but the “Norm” for a welder actually getting a copy of the WPS is that they do NOT.
 A few companies, this is not the case.
 In some companies, I have seen freshly laminated WPS’s posted on the columns during the audit and when asking the welder specific questions about them, you could tell they were freshly coached.

-To make a generic implication that a persons ability to inspect is based upon their ability to weld is false.
+To make a general implication that a persons ability to inspect is based upon their ability to weld is false.
 People will often tend to criticize any other person that is in a position in to evaluate their work.
 My ability to pass a CWI exam many years ago without any “CWI Courses” was based upon a great deal of knowledge I acquired as a student-welder.
 Most of the BOK for the CWI fundamentals section was something I thought was “common knowledge’ to all professional welders.
 Having my welds inspected and performing inspections before becoming a CWI was a great asset to learning.
 However as my welding skills have dwindled slightly because of vision and getting old and fat, my inspection skills have continued to grow.

 Companies need to verify the abilities of both their welders and inspectors.
 If your organization is relying on a piece of paper as the sole verification of a persons fitness for a position, you get what you deserve.